jillian-armonia/christmas-cake-project/README.md

 1. Drag and drop fruits onto a Christmas cake.
 2. Change the color of the cake.
-3. Enlarge and shrink fruits by using the zooming in and out. (how to store the values for the transform properties)
+3. Enlarge and shrink fruits by using the zooming in and out.
 4. When clicking on a fruit, it goes on the topmost layer of fruits.
 5. Erase all fruits with a button.
 6. Rotate the fruits.